silentsignal/burp-piper/README.md

 Known issues
 ------------

- - Terminal emulator ignores background color when _Look and feel_ is set to _Nimbus_, see https://bugs.openjdk.java.net/browse/JDK-8058704
+ - The terminal emulator ignores background color when _Look and feel_ is set to _Nimbus_, see https://bugs.openjdk.java.net/browse/JDK-8058704

 License